-1. The Governing Council, during its discussion on the IARC Medium-Term Strategy for 2016-2020 (MTS) in May 2015, highlighted the need for monitoring its implementation, and requested the Director to develop a framework of indicators for assessing progress in attaining the strategic objectives set out in the document.

-2. The Secretariat first developed a set of proposals on the general approach to the development of the MTS monitoring and evaluation framework that were discussed and endorsed by the Scientific and Governing Councils during their sessions in 2016 [see documents SC/52/10 and SC/52/12 (pages 17-18); GC/58/10 and GC/58/R7 (page 7)].

-3. The approved proposals included the establishment of a Working Group (WG) composed of members of the Scientific and Governing Councils, a representative of WHO, and three members of the IARC Secretariat.
-The WG has two main functions:

-- in a first phase, in the latter part of 2016, the WG reviewed and advised on the set of indicators proposed by the Secretariat; - in a second phase, in the latter part of 2018, the WG will review the Director's report containing the analyses of the data collected during the first half of the MTS implementation period.

-4. The recommendations of the WG will be submitted to the Scientific and Governing Councils and will guide their discussion on both phases of the process.

-5. This document presents the draft proposed framework of indicators for evaluating the MTS implementation, developed by the Secretariat and incorporating the input from the review and discussion by the WG.
-Based on the discussions during the Scientific Council, and on any further input received from the WG or from suggested evaluation experts, a final version will be prepared and submitted to the Governing Council at its 59th session in May 2017.

-6. The set of indicators approved by the Governing Council will be used to monitor and evaluate the implementation of the IARC MTS, in 2018, half-way through the full period covered by the strategy.
+- 1. The Governing Council, during its discussion on the IARC Medium-Term Strategy for 2016-2020 (MTS) in May 2015, highlighted the need for monitoring its implementation, and requested the Director to develop a framework of indicators for assessing progress in attaining the strategic objectives set out in the document. - 2.
+The Secretariat first developed a set of proposals on the general approach to the development of the MTS monitoring and evaluation framework that were discussed and endorsed by the Scientific and Governing Councils during their sessions in 2016 [see documents SC/52/10 and SC/52/12 (pages 17-18); GC/58/10 and GC/58/R7 (page 7)]. - 3.
+The approved proposals included the establishment of a Working Group (WG) composed of members of the Scientific and Governing Councils, a representative of WHO, and three members of the IARC Secretariat.
+The WG has two main functions: - in a first phase, in the latter part of 2016, the WG reviewed and advised on the set of indicators proposed by the Secretariat; - in a second phase, in the latter part of 2018, the WG will review the Director's report containing the analyses of the data collected during the first half of the MTS implementation period. - 4.
+The recommendations of the WG will be submitted to the Scientific and Governing Councils and will guide their discussion on both phases of the process. - 5.
+This document presents the draft proposed framework of indicators for evaluating the MTS implementation, developed by the Secretariat and incorporating the input from the review and discussion by the WG.
+The present evaluation framework was discussed and endorsed by the Scientific Council during its 53rd session in January 2017, and is now submitted for review and approval by the Governing Council. - 6.
+The set of indicators approved by the Governing Council will be used to monitor and evaluate the implementation of the IARC MTS, in 2018, half-way through the full period covered by the strategy.
 The Director will prepare a report on progress against the IARC MTS, including a series of case studies illustrating key achievements in each of the main areas of the MTS and complemented by the quantitative data on the proposed indicators.
 Following review of the report by the WG and by the Scientific Council, the final report with the Director's response to the comments received will be presented to the Governing Council at its 61st session in May 2019.